 "Fort Worth will be commonly recognized as the most livable city in Texas.
 Residents will be able to enjoy Fort Worth's friendly atmosphere and the opportunities that are associated with a growing economy and diverse community.
 Fort Worth's public schools will produce well-rounded citizens and a skilled workforce to fill high-paying jobs in local businesses.
 Fort Worth's environmental quality will also be superior, meeting the highest national standards."

-During the 2000 Comprehensive Plan sector workshops held throughout Fort Worth in 1998, several values were identified that refine the City's vision.
-These values are preserved as part of the 2021 Plan: Preservation of western heritage, a friendly small town atmosphere, quality and ethnic diversity of cultural life, the arts, neighborhood vitality, preservation of historic buildings and districts, efficiency and equity in delivery of quality public services, educational and economic opportunity, aviation history and technology, can-do attitude, promotion of free enterprise, protection of property rights, mobility, children and youth, conservation of natural resources, and inclusiveness and cooperation: "The Fort Worth Way."
+During the 2000 Comprehensive Plan sector workshops held throughout Fort Worth in 1998, several community values were identified that refine the City's vision.
+These values are preserved as part of the 2022 Plan: Preservation of western heritage, a friendly small town atmosphere, quality and ethnic diversity of cultural life, the arts, neighborhood vitality, preservation of historic buildings and districts, efficiency and equity in delivery of quality public services, educational and economic opportunity, aviation history and technology, can-do attitude, promotion of free enterprise, protection of property rights, mobility, children and youth, conservation of natural resources, and inclusiveness and cooperation: "The Fort Worth Way."

-In developing the Plan to reflect these common values and to help the City realize its vision, five major themes emerged: promoting economic growth, meeting the needs of an expanding population, revitalizing the central city, developing multiple growth centers, and celebrating the Trinity River.
+In developing the Plan to reflect these community values and to help the City realize its vision, five major themes emerged.
 These five themes, which influence various elements of the Plan, can guide the City in its decisions about the future.